 A guide for students on pregnancy and parental leave is available.
 Please see here for detailed information regarding the University’s Childcare Bursary Fund.

 The University’s Children and Vulnerable Adults Safeguarding Policy is available here.

 The College policy on Freedom of Speech can be found in Appendix 7 of the College Regulations.

 The College does not tolerate sexual or racial harassment of any student, member of staff or other employee of the College or any visitor to the College.
-We subscribe to the University's Dignity@Study policy, and have produced a guide to Grievance, Complaint and Disciplinary Procedures.
+We subscribe to the University's 'Breaking the Silence' policy.

 The University and Colleges have a statutory duty to have 'due regard to the need to prevent people from being drawn into terrorism'.
 This is commonly known as the Prevent Duty (Section 26 of the Counter-Terrorism and Security Act 2015).
 It is primarily about safeguarding students and staff and includes a range of responsibilities in areas such as pastoral care, support for staff and students, procedures for arranging events and using facilities.
 An explanation of our approach to this duty can be found here.

-Dr Susan Larsen, Acting Senior Tutor, is the College's Prevent Officer and she can be contacted on firstname.lastname@example.org.
+Dr Paul Chirico, Senior Tutor, is the College's Prevent Officer and he can be contacted on firstname.lastname@example.org.